 Nepal Now: The Only Thing Missing Is You

-On the 25th of April 2015, our Nepali Intrepid Leader, Prem, shielded his two small children under each arm and bunkered down in his home while their world shook violently around them.
+On the 25th of April 2015, our Nepalese Intrepid travel leader, Prem, shielded his two small children under each arm and bunkered down in his home while their world shook violently around them.

 Less than a minute later he knew already what the world was just discovering: a 7.8 magnitude monster had ruptured the earth, claiming thousands of victims and reducing buildings, temples, and whole villages across the country to dust.

 Despite this, we arrived into the bewildering chaos of Kathmandu's Tribhuvan airport as night fell in late February this year.
 Carefully picking our way through the tangled mess of bags, trolleys, and people, we were full of hope for a trip that rivalled the Nepal Mark had visited in 2013.